xrsheffield/website-1/content/events/xr-sheffield-main-monday-meeting-mmm.md

 This week's meeting will include planning XR Sheffield support for COP28 related events

-Open from 6pm for social and to help setting up, meeting from 6: 45 to 8pm
+Open from 6pm for social and to help with setting up, meeting from 6:45 to 8pm

 At Union Street Union co-working Offices, 18-20 Union St, Sheffield S1 2JR